Biography Louise Stomps 1900 - 1988

 1950

-Participates in the constitutive meeting of the Berufsverband Bildender Künstler Berlin (Professional Association of Visual Artists of Berlin).
-She receives membership card No. 3.
-Other female artists include: Hannah Höch, Renée Sintenis, Augusta von Zitzewitz.
+Attends the constituent meeting of the Berufsverband Bildender Künstler Berlin.
+She receives membership card no. 3.
+Other women artists include Hannah Höch, Renée Sintenis, Augusta von Zitzewitz.

 Skulptur: Mourning figure, 1951